Israel warns more than 1 million people to evacuate northern Gaza

 A simultaneous crisis unfolding is the dwindling food and water supplies that will run out in the next few days in U.N.-run shelters, Lynn Hastings, United Nations Resident Coordinator for the Palestinian territories, told NPR.
 She said the majority of Palestinians in Gaza do not have access to safe drinking water now, not even bottled water.

-The evacuation order comes as Israel presses its military campaign against Hamas militants based in the Gaza Strip and anticipation grows of a coming Israeli ground assault in Gaza.
+Israel's evacuation order comes as it presses its military campaign against Hamas militants based in the Gaza Strip and anticipation grows of a coming Israeli ground assault in Gaza.
 Israel has been bombarding Gaza all week in retaliation to last weekend's deadly incursion into Israel by Hamas militants.
 Israel's military has not yet announced a decision on a ground assault.

 The order also comes as the U.S. ramps up its diplomatic and military support for Israel in the wake of the unprecedented attacks by Hamas that killed at least 1,300 people over the weekend.